 - False accusation

-Even if you feel that you have an airtight defense, it is always a good idea to attempt to knock down the prosecution’s case in as many ways as possible.
+Even if you think you have an airtight defense, you should find holes in the prosecution’s case in as many ways as possible.
 You don’t want a surprise to pop up that could derail your primary defense and find yourself without a backup plan.

-Individuals who are accused of a sex crime in the state of California are permitted the opportunity to present “mitigating factors” during their sentencing.
-Mitigating factors are actually the opposite of aggravating circumstances, which are elements that will encourage a judge to issue a harsher sentence.
+Individuals accused of sex crimes in California have the opportunity to present “mitigating factors” during their sentencing.
+Mitigating factors are the opposite of aggravating circumstances, which are elements that will encourage a judge to issue a harsher sentence.

 This is to say that the term “mitigating factors” refers to any information or evidence that may help reduce your charges and/or sentence.
-In a sex crimes case, such mitigating factors may include, but are not limited to:
+In a sex crime case, such mitigating factors may include but are not limited to:

 - Having no prior record